JonathanCook2/SARF/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Cook, Jonathan (forthcoming): "Sample-selection-adjusted random forests," _International Journal of Data Science and Analytics_.

 is available here.
-Please see this paper for more details and cite this paper when using the Sample-selection-adjusted random forests (SARF) procedure.
+Please see this paper for more details and cite this paper when using the sample-selection-adjusted random forests (SARF) procedure.

 A predictive model that is trained with non-randomly selected samples can offer biased predictions for the population.
 Cook (forthcoming) discusses when non-random selection is a problem.
 For the applications in which it is a problem, Cook presents a procedure for adjusting the predictions of random forest to account for non-random sampling of the training data.
 This adjustment results in more accurate predictions for the population.